MicrosoftDocs/learn/learn-pr/aspnetcore/introduction-dotnet-aspire/includes/2-what.md

 Microservices and their loosely coupled nature increase the flexibility of your deployed app but can make configuration harder.
 The list of services that make up the app can become unclear and the endpoint where a microservice is available can be difficult to identify. .NET Aspire provides orchestration functionality so that:

 - You can specify clearly for all teams the .NET projects, containers, executables, and cloud resources that make up the application.
-- Microservices can automatically discover endpoints for all the application's components. .NET Aspire performs this service discovery by managing connection strings and injecting them into microservices where needed.
+- Microservices can automatically discover endpoints for all the application's integrations. .NET Aspire performs this service discovery by managing connection strings and injecting them into microservices where needed.

 When you create a .NET Aspire solution, you'll see a new project in the solution called **\<SolutionName\>.AppHost**.
 This project implements orchestration for your app and you should ensure it's the start-up project for the solution.

-### Components
+### integrations

 Microservices commonly have functional requirements for complex backing services that underpin their features.
 For example: